The project stores timestamped pricing snapshots first, preferring official pages and labeling verified fallback when official pages block crawlers.

 How history windows work

 `7d / 30d / 90d` summaries compare the latest point against the last stored point at or before the window boundary.
-If the stored history is too shallow, the page says so instead of inventing a delta.
+If stored history is too shallow, the page says so instead of inventing a delta.

 How FX display works

 FX conversion changes display only, not the source snapshot itself.
-When conversion is unavailable, the site keeps the source currency visible instead of showing false precision.
+When conversion is unavailable, the site keeps source currency visible instead of showing false precision.

 Known limitation: source availability

-When an official provider path is not consistently crawlable, the site keeps that state visible through fallback or baseline labels instead of disguising it as an official fresh crawl.
+When an official provider path is not consistently crawlable, the site keeps that state visible through verified fallback or baseline labels instead of disguising it as an official fresh crawl.